Natürliche Hautpflege im Winter: Ein umfassender Leitfaden

 Why skin needs special care in winter

-As temperatures drop and the days get shorter, not only does our wardrobe change, but so do our skin's needs.
-In winter, our skin has to contend with the dry, heated air indoors and the cold, sometimes harsh air outside.
-These extreme temperature changes can stress the skin barrier, leading to dryness, redness, and itching .
-A key to maintaining healthy skin during these months is not only external care but also a skin detox from the inside and out.
-A relaxing bath with zeolite can work wonders here, detoxifying the skin while simultaneously supplying it with essential minerals.
+As temperatures drop and the days grow shorter, not only does our wardrobe change, but so do our skin's needs.
+In winter, our skin has to contend with dry indoor heating air and the cold, sometimes harsh, outdoor air.
+These extreme temperature fluctuations can strain the skin barrier, leading to dryness, redness, and itching .
+A key to maintaining healthy skin during these months is not only external care, but also a skin detox from the inside out.
+A relaxing bath with zeolite can work wonders by cleansing the skin and simultaneously supplying it with essential minerals.

 Facial care in winter

 Use mild, moisturizing cleansers that don't dry out your skin.
-Oil cleansers are great.
-Rub them onto your dry face until makeup and dirt dissolve, then emulsify with water until a milk forms, which can then be easily rinsed off with water.
-Your skin will be cleansed without feeling dry.
+Oil-based cleansers are great; rub them onto your dry face until makeup and dirt are removed, then emulsify with water until you have a milky consistency that you can easily rinse off.
+Your skin will be clean without feeling dry.

-DIY: A homemade scrub made from zeolite, coconut flakes, honey, and yogurt is ideal for gently exfoliating the skin while nourishing it.
+DIY: A homemade scrub made from zeolite, coconut flakes, honey and yogurt is ideal for gently exfoliating and nourishing the skin.

 2. Intensive moisturizing care

-Use rich moisturizers or facial oils to strengthen the skin barrier.
+Use rich moisturizers or facial oils to strengthen your skin barrier.
 A blend of shea butter and jojoba oil offers deep nourishment, especially in winter if you tend to have very dry facial skin.
-Combined with a facial massage, this is also an absolute treat and, incidentally, smooths out wrinkles caused by tension in the face.
+Combined with a facial massage, this is incredibly soothing and also smooths out wrinkles caused by facial tension.

 3. Weekly masks

-A homemade mask, for example, made with avocado and aloe vera, provides intensive moisture and soothes the skin.
-In our blog post "5 Recipes for Masks with Zeolite," you'll find many great recipes for face, hands, and feet.
-Be sure to try them out; in addition to intensive care, you'll also have fun trying out different recipes and mixing up masks and scrubs from scratch.
+A homemade mask, for example made with avocado and aloe vera, provides intense moisture and soothes the skin.
+In our blog post " 5 Recipes for Masks with Zeolite," you'll find many great recipes for face, hands, and feet.
+Be sure to try them out, because in addition to the intensive care, it's also fun to experiment with different recipes and mix up the masks and scrubs fresh.

 Body care in winter